-He is member of more than thirty high IQ societies and the co-founder of the World IQ Foundation, together with Dr. Manahel Thabet (WIQF).
+He is member of more than thirty high IQ societies.

 His average score on the first submissions of high range IQ tests (the mean of all the spatial tests and numerical ones he has taken) is close to 200 points on the Cattell Scale (sd=24), while his best performance reaches 211 points on the same scale.
 He achieved also a perfect score on the Raven's APM serie II (36/36) under a 40 minutes time limit and on the Fiqure test (50/50, 2nd attempt).

-He is the creator of the X-Test, a very difficult logical/numerical test with some divergent thinking, of the ENNDT and of the ENSDT (ENSDT - The first dynamic spatial IQ test).
+He is the creator of the X-Test, a very difficult logical/numerical test with some divergent thinking and of the ENNDT/ENSDT.

 An Interview with Marco Ripà (Part 1): https://in-sightjournal.com/2016/01/01/an-interview-with-marco-ripa-part-one/

 An Interview with Marco Ripà (Part 2): https://in-sightjournal.com/2016/01/08/an-interview-with-marco-ripa-part-two/